AdarshVMore/Students-Community-Platform/README.md

 # Students-Community-Platform

+No distraction and 100% Productivity for College Students

 #DISCORD + EDX + QUORA + LINKEDIN + UPWORK + OLX = Students community platform

 This is a platform where students of every college can connect ,